Richkpa/LightUP-Energy_AzureCloud_Lab/README.md

-LightUP Energy – Azure Cloud Security Architecture Lab
+**LightUP Energy – Azure Cloud Security Architecture Lab**

 ---

 ## Scenario: This lab simulation is designed for **LightUP Energy**, a regional power provider migrating its grid management and billing systems to Azure.
-Each section aligns with a "real-life" administrator experience.

 LightUP Energy needs to host its "GridFlow" monitoring application and "VoltBill" customer portal in Azure.
 As the Lead Administrator, you must ensure the environment is secure, scalable, and resilient.

 ### Security Controls Implemented